osg-htc/docs/docs/common/ca.md

 ### Are CA packages automatically updated?

-If CA files are installed using `osg-ca-certs` or `igtf-ca-certs` rpms (i.e. options 1, 4), you will need to install the software described in [OSG CA certs updater](../security/certificate-management), and enable `osg-ca-certs-updater` service to keep the CAs automatically updated.
+If CA files are installed using `osg-ca-certs` or `igtf-ca-certs` rpms (i.e. option 1), you will need to install the software described in [OSG CA certs updater](/security/certificate-management), and enable `osg-ca-certs-updater` service to keep the CAs automatically updated.

 If CA files are being installed using `osg-ca-scripts` rpm package (option 2), CA files are kept up-to-date as long as `osg-update-certs-cron` service the package provides has been started.

 ### How do I manually update my CA package?

 For Option 1: run one of the following `yum update osg-ca-certs` or `yum update igtf-ca-certs` depending on the rpm package you installed.

-For Option 4: run `yum update osg-ca-certs`

 For Option 2: You do not need to do a manual update, make sure `osg-update-certs-cron` is enabled using